back to all entries

 • Fatigue caused by anemia

-Adenomyosis pain and other symptoms should be taken seriously.
-Many women wait for their symptoms to subside, only for them to worsen as time goes on.
 It’s important to track your period length, severity, and heaviness to know if they are becoming unmanageable.
-Adenomyosis and stomach problems often get worse over time and can impede on your social as well as your work life.
+Adenomyosis and stomach problems often get worse over time and can impede your daily life.
 If your periods or other symptoms are interfering with your everyday routine, you should see a doctor immediately.

 Adenomyosis and Stomach Problems